-"After a time the voice ceased, and I heard, as plainly a I now hear the rum-bling of wheels outside, the rapping of a private signal known only to Dick and myself, and used only in the bank when he desired to attract my attention to any face or suspicious circumstance in front of his window.
-This was repeated several times.
-Then I heard the voice again, clear and distinct this time, as though a door or window had been opened in the room from which it proceeded.
+"After a time the voice ceased, and I heard, as plainly as I now hear the rumbling of wheels outside, the rapping of a private signal known only to Dick and myself, and used only in the bank when he desired to attract my attention to any face or suspicious circumstance in front of his window.
+This was repeated sev-cral times.
+Then I heard the voice again, clear and distinct this tim", as though a door or window had been opened in the room from which it proceeded.

 "There was no mistaking the words this time.
 I heard them over and over again, as one hears words in vivid dreams: 'Lock the bathroom door!
-I can't get that slouching figure out of my mind!'
-With the words came a feeling which I cannot describe, but which you have, doubtless, all experienced-a sensation of immediate personal dauger coupled with a physical inability to cona muscle to meet it.

-"The words and the private signal alternated many times, and then I heard a crash-such a crash as would follow the falling of a heavy window-sash.
-"Absolue silence followed, and with the silence came a sense of physical de-"That's singular," he said, after a moment's silence.
-"At the same time you all took a great interest in at least one their utmost tension had suddenly been withdrawn.
+I can't get that slouching figure out of my mind !'
+With the words came a feeling which I cannot describe, but which you have, doubtless, all experienced-a sensation of immediate personal danger coupled with a physical inability to control a muscle to meet it.
+"The words and the private signal al-ternated many times, and then I heard a crash-such a crash as would follow the falling of a heavy window-sash.
+"Absolue silence followed, and with the silence came a sense of physical depression, as though a current of elec-tricity which had wrought my nerves to their utmost tension had suddenly been withdrawn.